elmtree-askmo/cloudcannon-app/content/learn/health-studies/outline-the-process-of-atp-production-through-cellular-respiration-and-its-role-as-an-energy-currency.md

 url: /learn/health-studies/questions/outline-the-process-of-atp-production-through-cellular-respiration-and-its-role-as-an-energy-currency
 score: -1.0
 related_article1:
-    id: 168857
+    id: 168854
+    title: >-
-    title: What is the structure of the small intestine, and how does it facilitate nutrient absorption?
+        What is the function of carrier proteins in facilitated diffusion and active transport?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-structure-of-the-small-intestine-and-how-does-it-facilitate-nutrient-absorption
+    url: /learn/health-studies/questions/what-is-the-function-of-carrier-proteins-in-facilitated-diffusion-and-active-transport
 related_article2:
-    id: 168847
+    id: 168853
-    title: What are membrane-bound disaccharidases, and how do they function in the digestion of disaccharides?
+    title: >-
+        Define concentration gradient and explain its role in diffusion and cellular processes.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-membranebound-disaccharidases-and-how-do-they-function-in-the-digestion-of-disaccharides
+    url: /learn/health-studies/questions/define-concentration-gradient-and-explain-its-role-in-diffusion-and-cellular-processes
 related_article3:
-    id: 168855
+    id: 168846
+    title: >-
-    title: Describe the role of maltase in the hydrolysis of maltose and its location in the body.
+        Describe the structure of the phospholipid bilayer and its role in selective permeability.
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-role-of-maltase-in-the-hydrolysis-of-maltose-and-its-location-in-the-body
+    url: /learn/health-studies/questions/describe-the-structure-of-the-phospholipid-bilayer-and-its-role-in-selective-permeability
 related_article4:
-    id: 168850
+    id: 168856
+    title: >-
-    title: Describe the mechanism of the sodium-potassium pump and its importance in maintaining cellular homeostasis.
+        Explain the process of starch digestion and its importance as a source of glucose.
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-mechanism-of-the-sodiumpotassium-pump-and-its-importance-in-maintaining-cellular-homeostasis
+    url: /learn/health-studies/questions/explain-the-process-of-starch-digestion-and-its-importance-as-a-source-of-glucose
 related_article5:
-    id: 168853
+    id: 168843
-    title: Define concentration gradient and explain its role in diffusion and cellular processes.
+    title: >-
+        Explain the importance of hydrolysis in metabolism, particularly in energy release.
     subject: Health Studies
-    url: /learn/health-studies/questions/define-concentration-gradient-and-explain-its-role-in-diffusion-and-cellular-processes
+    url: /learn/health-studies/questions/explain-the-importance-of-hydrolysis-in-metabolism-particularly-in-energy-release
 ---

 &nbsp;